Caitlyn Colgan (Main Stage & Workshop - Director/Choreographer/Costumer/Producer/ Instructor)

 Michelle Horoho (Main Stage & Workshop - Director/Instructor)

 Michelle attained a Theatre Minor from West Chester University and has performed in community theatre for most of her life.
 She is currently working as a Music Teacher at Good Samaritan Day School in Paoli.
-Michelle and her husband, Brian and four children live in Lower Providence Township and are all involved with Firebird Theatre.
+Michelle and her husband, Brian and four children live in Lower Providence Township and have all been involved with Firebird Theatre.
 Her directing credits include: Rogers & Hammerstein's Cinderella Youth Edition, Seussical the Musical Junior, Once on This Island Junior, Disney's Lion King Junior, Frozen Junior, AristoCats KIDS, Winnie the Pooh KIDS and The Jungle Book KIDS.
 Michelle is thrilled to share her love of theatre with young performers! |

 Courtney Boches ( Main Stage & Workshop - Director/Instructor/ Costumer)